Support for student learning

 UTS policies and directives governing the use and access of UTS email accounts are administered by the UTS: Governance Support Unit:

-- the Acceptable Use of Information Technology Facilities policy applies to all UTS IT facilities, including email accounts.
+- the Provision and Acceptable Use of Information Technology Resources policy applies to all UTS IT facilities, including email accounts.

 There are requirements regarding downloading or copying copyright-protected material.
 Information about legal copying is available.